thoukydides/homebridge-skybell/README.md

    1. Select the SkyBell HD camera accessory to be added.
    1. Ignore the warning about it being an *Uncertified Accessory* (which applies to all non-commercial accessories) and select *Add Anyway*.
    1. Enter the 8-digit setup code that Homebridge displayed when launched (possibly configured via a `pin` value in `config.json`).
-   1. Select a single room for the camera and motion sensor (but not the Default Room).
+   1. Select a room for the camera and motion sensor.
+They should be located in the same room, but not the *Default Room*.

 ### Config.json Example
 ```JSON